 To Kenya, where Masai warriors and Giant Ostriches would race the bus.

 To Cairo to stand in reverence of the Great Sphinx.

 To Florence, Milan, Venice, Munich, Vienna, London.

-To Greece, walking into the Temple of Athena Nike changed Phil Knight.
+To Greece, where walking into the Temple of Athena Nike changed Phil Knight.